dougmalcolm/dougmalcolm.github.io/README.md

     f.write(total_events + "\n")
 ```

-This code **extracts and enables us to use the IFPA player data** by using BeatifulSoup, Requests, and lxml libraries to access and parse the website's html.
+This sample code **extracts and enables us to use the IFPA player data** by using BeatifulSoup, Requests, and lxml libraries to access and parse the website's html.
 After finding the data we want in the html, we record the data into a cvs file for ease of use.
-Looping this gave **111888** rows of data, a set of data for each competitive pinball player.
+Looping this gave **111,888** rows of data, specifically collecting name, age, years active, total events, rating, and ranking for each competitive pinball player.

 #### Exploring the Data